-The population of Chippewa Falls overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Chippewa Falls, 21.43% have at least a bachelor's degree.
+The education level of Chippewa Falls citizens is a little higher than the average for US cities and towns: 21.43% of adults in Chippewa Falls have at least a bachelor's degree.

 The per capita income in Chippewa Falls in 2010 was $23,604, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
 This equates to an annual income of $94,416 for a family of four.
 However, Chippewa Falls contains both very wealthy and poor people as well.

 The people who call Chippewa Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chippewa Falls residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Chippewa Falls include German, Norwegian, Irish, French, and Polish.

 The most common language spoken in Chippewa Falls is English.
 Other important languages spoken here include Polish and Spanish.